verhas/javageci/TUTORIAL_FROMXML.md

     @Test
     public void testBeanGenerator() throws Exception {
         if (new Geci()
-            .source("./src/test/resources", "./javageci-examples/src/test/resources")
+            .source(hasTheFile("javax0/geci/tutorials/beangenerator/SampleBean.xml"),"./src/test/resources", "./javageci-examples/src/test/resources")
             .source(set("java"),"./src/test/java", "./javageci-examples/src/test/java")
             .register(new BeanGenerator()).generate()) {
             Assertions.fail("Code was changed during test phase.");
         }
     }
 ```

 This test uses two different methods to define source sets.
+One is
-One is `source(String ...)`, the other
+`source(Predicate, String ...)`, the other one is `source(Source.Set,
-one is `source(Source.Set, String ....)`.
-The first one defines a directory
+String ...)`.
+The first one defines a directory without naming the set.
+(The `hasTheFile()` call we discuss a few lines below.)
+The second one
-without naming the set.
-The second one defines the sources where the Java files are and should be generated and
+defines the sources where the Java files are and should be generated and
 assigns the set name `"java"`˙.
-(Note that the several directory names in the argument list are alternatives to
+(Note that the several directory names
+in the argument list are alternatives to make the test executable from
-make the test executable from different current working directories.)
-Later we will see that when the generator
+different current working directories.)
+Later we will see that when the
-calls the method
+generator calls the method `source.newSource(set("java"), file)` it will
-`source.newSource(set("java"), file)` it will refer to the set to tell the framework that it needs a new
+refer to the set to tell the framework that it needs a new source that
-source that is in a different source set named `"java"`.
+is in a different source set named `"java"`.

+The call
+`hasTheFile("javax0/geci/tutorials/beangenerator/SampleBean.xml")`
+instructs Geci to consider only directories that contain a
+`SampleBean.xml` file in the subdirectory
+`javax0/geci/tutorials/beangenerator`.
+This extra check helps to located
+the right directory when one of the wrong directories in the list may
+actually exist.
+You can also check for the existence of multiple files
+or you can provide alternative files so that one of them should exist in
+the directory.

 ## Generator

-To create a new Java class that does not exist yet needs the use of special part of the API.
-In this case
+To create a new Java class that does not exist yet needs the use of
-there is no source code that we could just extend writing some of the `editor-fold` segments.
-Because of that
+special part of the API.
+In this case there is no source code that we
+could just extend writing some of the `editor-fold` segments.
+Because of
-the generator needs to extend the class `AbstractGeneratorEx` abstract class.
+that the generator needs to extend the class `AbstractGeneratorEx`
+abstract class.

 <!-- snip BeanGenerator_head snippet="epsilon"
                              append="snippets='BeanGenerator_head.*'"